pubkey/rxdb/README.md

 ## Pros and cons

-Before your decide to use RxDB, or even before you decide to create an offline first application, read this:
+Before you decide to use RxDB, or even before you decide to create an offline first application, read this:

 - [About Offline First](https://rxdb.info/offline-first.html)
 - [Downsides of Offline First](https://rxdb.info/downsides-of-offline-first.html)